 The SRM Coordinator is responsible for providing the necessary coordination and overall oversight for the production, calibration, and documentation of the SRMs.
 More specifically, the functions of the SRM Coordinator are: (i) to schedule and approve the production of renewal (out-of-stock) and new SRMs, based on identified needs; (ii) to approve the experimental design and production process; (iii) to coordinate funding; (iv) to arrange for the necessary facilities, materials, equipment, and personnel; (v) to assist in the preparation of the SRM Certificate and to initiate and finalize a technical review; (vi) to assure the proper collection and storage of the record file; (vii) to complete all of the necessary transfers to SRM stock and to provide inventory control; (viii) and, more generally, to assist any other Radioactivity Group members in the production, standardization, and certification of the SRMs.
 The SRM Coordinator is responsible for informing the Radioactivity Group Leader of all aspects of SRM planning activities.
 The SRM Coordinator will designate an authorized Radioactivity Group staff member as the principal investigator primarily responsible for all technical aspects of the SRM to include the production, standardization, and certification of that SRM.
 All other SRM staff working on that SRM are expected to assist the principal investigator in assembling and providing the required documentation.
-The principal investigator is responsible for all technical aspects leading to completion of the SRM, except for explicitly identified responsibilities of the Group Leader and/or the SRM Coordinator.
-The SRM Coordinator will inform the Office of Reference
+The principal investigator is responsible for all technical aspects leading to the completion of the SRM, except for explicitly identified responsibilities of the Group Leader and/or the SRM Coordinator.
+The SRM Coordinator will inform the Office of Reference Materials of newly authorized staff, upon receipt of the authorization from the Division Chief and Quality Manager.

-Version Date Author Approval Pages Filename 7.6 12/16/24 СМО AKT 14 of 36 RPDQMIIv760
+Version Date Author Approval Pages Filename 7.7 03/05/25 CMO/LLP/ AKT AKT 13 of 36 RPDQMIIv770